believer/willcodefor.beer/posts/advent-of-code-2021-day-1.md

 ```

 This was my fastest solve ever with a time of `04:17` putting me at rank 2376.
-My previous fastest time was 11 minutes last year, albeit with a better rank.
+My previous fastest time was 11 minutes (last year), albeit with a better rank.

 ## Part 2

 The second part of each puzzle always builds on or slightly alters the solution of part 1.
 This
-time we're told to compare sums of a three-measurement sliding window instead of
+time we're told to compare sums of a _three-measurement sliding window_ instead of
 each single entry.

 We're given the hint to use "sliding window" which is a technique that can help